AntFleming0/BetterDiscordTheme/README.md

 ## Features

--   🎨 **Palenight Color Scheme** - Authentic Palenight colors with purple accents
+-   🎨 **Palenight Color Scheme** - Authentic Palenight colors matching VS Code with purple accents
--   ✨ **Rounded Corners** - Smooth, modern rounded corners throughout the interface
+-   ✨ **Sharp Corners** - Clean, minimal corners like VS Code for a cohesive experience
 -   🌙 **Dark & Comfortable** - Easy on the eyes for long Discord sessions
 -   ⚙️ **Highly Customizable** - Adjust colors, spacing, and behavior to your preference
 -   🎭 **Custom Icons** - Includes custom DM icons (light and dark variants)